FerozShah180/newrep/README.md

 # newrep
-This is the total cost of the line height and some many onter in fornt of the college
+This is the total cost of the line height and some many onter in fornt of the new college